ktkiiski/pistejaska/README.md

 - save every change to localstorage (or even to server?) to prevent accidental data loss
 - celebration page on save to see the winner with konfetti animation
 - support for determining winner on tie situations (tie breaker)

+## Known issues

+- automatic focus does not work on option field (the questions cannot be traversed with tabulator)
+- cannot set decimals as game duration, only integers allowed (should allow stepping by 0.1)